coveooss/tgf/README.md

-      --all-versions             Get versions of TGF & all others underlying utilities (alias --av) --prune                    Remove all previous versions of the targeted image --current-version          Get current version information (alias --cv) -E, --entrypoint=terragrunt    Override the entry point for docker --image=coveo/tgf          Use the specified image instead of the default one --image-version=version    Use a different version of docker image instead of the default one (alias --iv)
+      --all-versions             Get versions of TGF & all others underlying utilities (alias --av) --prune                    Remove all previous versions of the targeted image --current-version          Get current version information (alias --cv) --with-docker-mount        Mounts the docker socket to the image so the host's docker api is usable (alias --wd) -E, --entrypoint=terragrunt    Override the entry point for docker --image=coveo/tgf          Use the specified image instead of the default one --image-version=version    Use a different version of docker image instead of the default one (alias --iv)